mootools/mootools-more/Docs/Utilities/Assets.md

 1. source     - (*string*) The location of the JavaScript file to load.
 2. properties - (*object*, optional) Additional attributes to be included into the script Element; this is the same as the second argument you might pass to including the Element constructor with the exception of Events (see note)
    - onLoad   - (*function*) A function that will be invoked when the JavaScript is loaded.
-   - document - (*object*, defaults to `document`) The document which the JavaScript should be inject in.
+   - document - (*object*, defaults to `document`) The document which the JavaScript should be injected in.

 ### Returns